telerik/ajax-docs/controls/ajaxmanager/client-and-server-scripts.md

 ---
-title: RadCodeBlock and RadScriptBlock
+title: Using Server and Client Scrips Together
-page_title: RadCodeBlock and RadScriptBlock
+page_title: Using Server and Client Scrips Together with the AjaxManager
-description: Check our Web Forms article about RadCodeBlock and RadScriptBlock.
+description:
 slug: ajaxmanager/radcodeblock-and-radscriptblock
-previous_url: ajax/radcodeblock-and-radscriptblock
+previous_url: ajax/radcodeblock-and-radscriptblock, controls/ajaxmanager/radcodeblock-and-radscriptblock
-tags: radcodeblock,and,radscriptblock
+tags: telerik, aspnet, ajax, ajaxmanager, using, client, server, scripts, together, radcodeblock, radscriptblock
 published: True
 position: 9
 ---

-# RadCodeBlock and RadScriptBlock
+# Enabling Server and Client Scrips

 This article describes how **RadCodeBlock** and **RadScriptBlock** work.
 We also provide a few simple examples that demonstrate how to use them.